City workhouse castle: Design

 The main building has two stories, with a front 39.10×42.9 feet and a wing 54.4×24.3 feet.
 The first floor has many rooms: the superintendent's office; the bookkeeper's office; a big guard room in view of the whole cell room; a large dining room for inmates and doubling as a chapel; an employee dining room with an open fireplace, tile mantle, and "comforts of home"; a kitchen suitable for "a most aesthetic chef" with a new 9-foot stove range, a large icebox built into the wall, and several hot and cold water faucets; and boys' cells.
-The Musicians' Union would hold concerts in the dining hall.
+The Musicians' Union held concerts in the dining hall.
 The dining hall and kitchen where the women work, had a spiral staircase.
 The second floor held eight women's cells with mattresses, plus a bathroom with a porcelain bathtub and "all the modern conveniences".
 Brant's "especial pride" was the boys' reformatory school room, with blackboards, where he said he was willing to teach if necessary.
 The rear part has one story, 122.8×35 feet with 30 steel cells for up to 120 adult male prisoners "so as to separate the young prisoners from those old and hardened in crime" because "mixed up with the men, they can learn nothing but wickedness".
-The outer walls are very thick, potentially expandable upward to add a second story of men's cells and a permanent chapel, though that would never happen.
+The outer walls are very thick, potentially expandable upward to add a second story of men's cells and a permanent chapel, though that never materialized.
 The castle was heated with steam, expected to eventually have its own electricity plant.
 The basement is called a "dungeon" for punishment, completely darkened by solid steel sheets, and completed after the facility.
 The laundry building was behind the castle.

 The inmate room has 28 cells "of the most modern construction", each with a bench and a cot that must be hooked up against the wall at night, except for one empty cell with "a shower bath of the most business-like sort" especially for new arrivals.
 The cell floors deter any tunneling escape, adding three layers above the ground: a layer of concrete, a layer of 1/8" steel, and an interior floor of concrete.
 Cells originally had a spittoon until plumbing was laboriously retrofit in 1909.